-- Bedtime: Set a time before your sleep for the Puppy to eliminate so there are no accidents in his crate; whether it’s eight pm or midnight, it will not matter as long as it becomes a routine for the Puppy.
+- Bedtime: Set a time before your sleep for the Puppy to stop so there are no accidents in his crate; whether it’s eight pm or midnight, it will not matter as long as it becomes a routine.
 After the Puppy has been taken outdoors to eliminate, take him to his crate and help him settle for the night.

-Puppies eat two small meals daily, depending on whether you are working from home or now; it is also beneficial to feed the Puppy twice daily as it is healthier for his health.
+Puppies eat two small meals daily, depending on whether you are working from home; feeding the puppy twice daily is also beneficial as it is healthier for his health.
 Each feeding should consist of one and a half cups of kibble as a puppy and give more as he matures; measurements are located on the side of the kibble bag.
-All meals should be consumed by eight pm so that the Puppy will sleep with an empty bladder or bowels so they can sleep through the night with little potty breaks.
+All meals should be consumed by eight p.m. so the puppy will sleep with an empty bladder or bowels so they can sleep through the night with little potty breaks.

-If you set a puppy schedule as soon as you take your labradoodle puppy home, your Puppy will be on his way to becoming a happy and well-adjusted puppy.
-It is worth putting in the time and effort, not waiting until the Puppy matures and sets on less acceptable behaviours.
+If you set a puppy schedule as soon as you take your labradoodle puppy home, your puppy will be on his way to becoming a happy and well-adjusted puppy.
+It is worth putting in the time and effort only after the puppy matures and sets on less acceptable behaviours.

-The Puppy isn’t eating; that can happen when the Puppy is in a new home away from his Mom and siblings.
-Every Puppy is different and how they react in its new home.
-When a puppy is in our care and with his siblings, puppies generally follow what the siblings do; if one is eating, they all eat and follow one another.
-The period of adjustment should only last not more than ten days.
+The puppy isn’t eating; that can happen when he is in a new home away from his Mom and siblings.
+Every puppy is different and how it reacts in its new home.
+When a puppy is in our care with his siblings, puppies generally follow what the siblings do; if one is eating, they all eat and follow one another.
+The period of adjustment should last at most ten days.

 Too Much to Handle

 Puppy just got into a new home with new people, smells, and noises, disrupting the routine he was accustomed to when he was with his Mom and Siblings.
-It will disturb routine, and the Puppy will become stressed and scared, but constant hugs will reassure the Puppy that he is Loved and not afraid, Giving lots of hugs and kisses.
+It will disturb the routine, and the puppy will become stressed and scared, but constant hugs will reassure the puppy that he is Loved and not afraid, Giving lots of hugs and kisses.

 The family wants to visit the New Puppy.

-As much as you are eager and want to invite your family and friends to meet your new Puppy, it is best to give your puppy space and time to adjust to his new home.
-Not to mention that the Puppy needs to be fully immunized before being held or kissed by Family and Friends.
-A new home can be scary for many dogs, so take time with Puppy to get introduced.
+As much as you are eager and want to invite your family and friends to meet your new puppy, it is best to give your puppy space and time to adjust to his new home.
+Not to mention that the puppy needs to be fully immunized before being held or kissed by Family and Friends.
+A new home can be scary for many dogs, so take time with the puppy to get introduced.

 Most puppies may be excited the first day they arrive in their new home.
-Your new Puppy will be moving around your home as it is exploring and is excited to get attention from his new family.
-He may also refuse to eat because of all the different sounds, the many new faces, smell and sounds.
-It may take time for the Puppy to adjust to his new environment and eventually calm down.
-Finally, once the Puppy is settled and relaxed, he may curl up on his new bed and nap on his first day with his new family.
+Your new puppy will be moving around your home as it is exploring and is excited to get attention from his new family.
+He may also refuse to eat because of all the different sounds, the many new faces, smells and sounds.
+It may take time for the puppy to adjust to his new environment and eventually calm down.
+Finally, once the puppy is settled and relaxed, he may curl up on his new bed and nap on his first day with his new family.

 Puppy is Missing his Mamma and Siblings

 If you get a new puppy, he might feel lonely and scared of being in his new home.
-The Puppy has been accustomed to living with his mother and siblings since birth; it’s understandable for him to whine and feel lonely during the first 3 – 4 nights away from his family.
-If your Puppy refuses to eat, give him time and some company when eating instead of being alone.
-It is vital to keep Puppy hydrated as puppies are susceptible to low blood sugar and must often drink to ensure they stay hydrated, especially in the summer heat.
+The puppy has been accustomed to living with his mother and siblings since birth; it’s understandable for him to whine and feel lonely during the first 3 – 4 nights away from his family.
+If your puppy refuses to eat, give him time and some company when eating instead of being alone.
+It is vital to keep puppies hydrated as puppies are susceptible to low blood sugar and must often drink to ensure they stay hydrated, especially in the summer heat.

 Encourage your Puppy to Eat when he arrives home.

-Upon arriving at the puppies’ new home, the Puppy might now be interested in eating; don’t force him.
-Once the Puppy adjusts to his home and schedule, he will start eating again.
-Walking and Playing with him may help bring back his appetite and create a bond with the new family.
+Upon arriving at the puppy’s new home, the puppy might now be interested in eating; don’t force him.
+Once the puppy adjusts to his home and schedule, he will start eating again.
+Walking and playing with him help bring back his appetite and create a bond with the new family.

-When Crate training your new Puppy can take time, depending on the Puppy’s temperament.
-It is essential to keep this in mind while crate training, as Training should always be associated with a calming experience for the Puppy to feel happy.
-Crate Training should take place in small steps and not quickly.
+Crate training your new puppy can take time, depending on the puppy’s temperament.
+Remembering this during crate training is essential, as training should always be associated with a calming experience for the puppy to feel happy.
+Crate Training should take place in small steps rather than slowly.

-Step 1: Take your Labradoodle Puppy home & Introducing Puppy to a crate.
+Step 1: Take your Labradoodle Puppy home and introduce the Puppy to a crate.

-Making sure to place the Labradoodles Puppy crate in a room so Puppy is under supervision where the family will spend much time, such as the family room, would be acceptable.
-Putting a soft blanket or a towel in the crate for comfort, and if the Puppy eliminates it, he will not become soiled as the towel will absorb it.
-Leaving the crate door open will allow the dog to explore his cage and have the opportunity for the Puppy to come out.
+Making sure to place the Labradoodle puppy crate in a room where the puppy is supervised and where the family will spend much time, such as in the family room, would be acceptable.
+Putting a soft blanket or a towel in the crate for comfort, and if the puppy eliminates it, he will not become soiled as the towel will absorb it.
+Leaving the crate door open will allow the dog to explore his cage and have the opportunity for the puppy to come out.
 Some puppies will be curious and start sleeping in the crate immediately.

-Is Puppy having a hard time adjusting to his crate:
+Is the puppy having a hard time adjusting to his crate:

-- Carry them over to the crate, talk to them in a soft voice and try engaging them with a toy to see if that helps.
-Also, ensure the crate door is open and the door is secured not to cause injury.
+- Carry them over to the crate, talk to them softly, and try engaging them with a toy to see if that helps.
+Also, ensure the crate door is open and secured so as not to cause injury.

 - Encourage your Puppy to enter the crate by adding small treats inside the door, and finally, as the Puppy eats them, distribute more kibble further in the cage, allowing him to go deep inside the crate.
-If the Puppy refuses to enter all the way, that is OK, as it will take time, don’t ever force a puppy.
+If the Puppy refuses to enter, that is OK, as it will take time.
+Don’t ever force a puppy.

-- Try tossing treats into the crate until your dog walks into his bed and is calm on his own.
-Suppose the Puppy isn’t interested in treats.
-In that case, try tossing the Puppy’s favourite Kong Toy in his crate and adding a tiny amount of Peanut Butter to the toy may help the Puppy feel comfortable.
+- Try tossing treats into the crate until your dog walks into his bed and is calm.
+Suppose the puppy isn’t interested in treats.
+Throwing the puppy’s favourite Kong Toy in his crate and adding a tiny amount of Peanut Butter to the toy may help the puppy feel comfortable.